Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \subsubsection{Feature Extraction}

 Applying LiDAR-based feature extraction algorithms to radar modality is less effective due to the inherent sparsity of radar point clouds.
 As an example, PointPillars \cite{lang2019pointpillars} algorithm converts LiDAR point clouds into pillars and then extracts features from each pillar.
 When this algorithm is adapted to radar point clouds, there may be few or even no points in a pillar, which makes it hard to extract features.
 In fact, results in \cite{scheiner2020seeing} and \cite{scheiner2021object} also indicate that the average precision of radar point clouds using PointPillars \cite{lang2019pointpillars} is much lower than using SSD \cite{liu2016ssd} and YOLOv3 \cite{redmon2018yolov3} detectors.
-As PointPillars \cite{lang2019pointpillars} focus on local features, global features are introduced to improve accuracy.
-For example, RPFA-Net \cite{xu2021rpfa} leverages the self-attention mechanism to extract global features (e.g., orientation) from point clouds.
-These global features enable the network to perform more efficient and effective regression of key object parameters (e.g., heading angle), thereby enhancing the accuracy and reliability of object detection.